unexpectedjs/unexpected-dom/documentation/assertions/DOMNodeList/to-satisfy.md

   ]
 ```

-Using the `exhaustively` flag you can ensure that only attributes, class and
+Using the `exhaustively` flag you can ensure that only attributes, classes and
-styles specified in the expected output is used:
+styles specified in the expected output are present:

 ```js
 expect(